semgrep/semgrep-docs/docs/deepsemgrep.md

 Test the example in the [Playground](https://semgrep.dev/s/emjin:dangerous-taint).

-Comparing DeepSemgrep to Semgrep, Semgrep could be mislead in this example.
+Comparing DeepSemgrep to Semgrep, Semgrep can be misled in this example.
 If `read_input` was in another file, it would be impossible for Semgrep to know that `read_input` had called `get_user_input`.
 Of course, the rule could include `read_input` as another source, but if wrappers are being written frequently this might not be a good approach.

 With DeepSemgrep, the taint rule can track calls to `get_user_input` over multiple jumps in multiple files.
 It can also handle more complicated situations with sources and sinks.
 Since DeepSemgrep rules are just Semgrep rules, the normal taint documentation is a good explanation of those.